department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C1/2023-04 Voicebot User Test Plan C1 Conversation Guide .md

 - Now that we are familiar with [NAME] and what areas of their claim status would.
 - We would like you to take two minutes and jot notes down on what you would want to know as **[NAME]**
 - Lets take a brief moment to have you write down any questions that you may want to ask the Voicebot about your current claims status.
-- Second Task: Veteran call the Voicebot - 25minutes
+- Second Task: Veteran call the Voicebot - 25 minutes.

-- Tech Rep: change slide to phone number to call Voicebot
+**Tech Rep: change slide to phone number to call Voicebot.**

 **Moderator:** In this Session, we provided you with a "character" to portray and interact with the Voicebot.
 - Now that you have some notes about what to ask the Voicebot about your/Tati's claim we will have you dial (203)- 680-8708 and try to get answers to questions about here claim with the VB.